-Dr Ben Milbourn is a Senior Teaching and Research Academic at the School of Occupational Therapy, Social Work and Speech Pathology, Curtin University.
+Dr Ben Milbourn is a Senior Teaching and Research Academic at Curtin School of Allied Health.
 Dr Milbourn is an experienced occupational therapist and has worked in a number of clinical roles in the United Kingdom, Australia and New Zealand.
 Dr Milbourn’s research interests include strength based approaches to technology education, social inclusion and quality of life.
 Dr Milbourn is passionate about developing ongoing positive mental health outcomes for the autism community.

 Dr Elinda Lee

-Dr Elinda Lee is affiliated with the School of Occupational Therapy, Social Work and Speech Pathology.
+Dr Elinda Lee is affiliated with Curtin School of Allied Health.
 She has graduate honours degree in education.
 Her PhD in the effectiveness of virtual reality-based learning was undertaken at Murdoch University.
 Dr Lee’s research is in the area of autism, healthy ageing intervention, employment and quality of life for people with disabilities and carers’ wellness.